Tag Archives: ships

 Numerical lift coefficients versus time, seconds for different ratios of surface speed to wind speed, a.
 (Mittal & Kumar 2003), Journal of Fluid Mechanics.

-As graphed in the figure at right, CL is effectively zero with sustained vibrations at zero spin, α=0.
+The lift on the ship, the force you want is calculated the same way, FL= CLDhρv2/2, where the coefficient of lift, CL is graphed in the figure at right.
+When there is no spin, it is effectively zero with sustained vibrations; that’s at, α=0.
 Vibrations are useless for propulsion, and can be damaging to the sail, though they are helpful in baseball pitching, producing the erratic flight of knuckle balls.
-If you spin a cylindrical mast at more than α=2.1 the vibrations disappear, and you get significant lift, CL= 6.
-At this rotation speed the fast surface moves with the wind at 2.1 times the wind speed.
-That is it moves significantly faster than the wind.
-The other side of the rotor moves opposite the wind, 1.1 times as fast as the wind.
-The coefficient of lift lift, CL= 6, is more than twice that found with a typical, triangular, non-rotating sail.
-Rotation increases the drag too, but not as much.
+If you spin the cylindrical mast at α>2.1 there are no vibrations, and you get significant lift, CL> 6.
+At α = 2.1 the fast side of the cylinder moves in the direction of the wind at 2.1 times the wind speed.
+The other side of the rotor moves opposite: 1.1 times as fast as the wind, but backwards.
+Even at this, relatively low rotation speed, the coefficient of lift, CL= 6, is more than twice that found with a typical, triangular, non-rotating sail.
+Drag is higher too, but not as much.
 The lift is about 4 times the drag, far better than in a typical sail.
 Another plus is that the ship can be propelled forward or backward -just reverse the spin direction.
 This is very good for close-in sailing.

 The sail lift, and lift to drag ratio, increases with rotation speed reaching very values of 10 to 18 at α values of 3 to 4.
 Flettner considered α=3.5. optimal.
-At this α you get far more thrust than with a normal sail, and you can go faster than the wind, and far closer to the wind than with any normal sail.
+At this α -value you get far more thrust than with a normal sail, and you can go faster than the wind, and far closer to the wind than with any normal sail.
 You don’t want α values above 4.2 because you start seeing vibrations again.
 Also more rotation power is needed (rotation power goes as ω2); unless the wind is strong, you might as well use a normal propeller.

 The driving force is always at right angles to the perceived wind, called the “fair wind”, and the fair wind moves towards the front as the ship speed increases.
 Controlling the rotation speed is somewhat difficult but important.
 Flettner sails were no longer used by the 1930s because fuel became cheaper and control was difficult.
 Normal sails weren’t being used either for the same reasons.